agrostar/zzapi/README.md

 ### request

-* `name`: required, to identify the request and print it during all executions
 * `url`: required, URL of the request (baseUrl from common settings will be prefixed if the URL starts with a /)
 * `method`: required, one of GET, POST, PUT, PATCH etc
 * `headers`: an array of `header`s, in addition to the common set, or overridden if the name is the same